Hard Drive Recovery Services Review

-The top performers in our review are SalvageData Recovery, the Gold Award winner; Secure Data Recovery, the Silver Award winner; and DriveSavers, the Bronze Award winner.
-Here's more on choosing a service to meet your needs, along with detail on how we arrived at our ranking of 10 systems.
+The top performers in our review are Secure Data Recovery, the Gold Award winner; SalvageData Recovery, the Silver Award winner; and DriveSavers, the Bronze Award winner.
+Here's more on choosing a service to meet your needs, along with detail on how we arrived at our ranking of 10 services.

-Data loss is an inevitable reality.
-Your hard drive will fail.
-Your data will be irretrievable on your own.
-It can be as innocent as deleting the wrong file and as serious as recovering a hard drive from a charred computer after a house fire.
-Either way, you don't have to concede defeat.
-Whether you're worried about critical files for your business or you lost sentimental family videos, you can still recover all or most of the data on your hard drive by sending it to one of the best hard drive recovery services we reviewed.
+Data loss is an inevitable reality – your hard drive will fail, and you will be unable to retrieve the data on your own.
+The problem may be as innocent as an accidentally deleted file or as serious as a hard drive that’s been charred in a house fire.
+Either way, you don't have to declare defeat.
+Whether you're worried about losing critical files for your business or you lost sentimental family videos, you can still recover all or most of the data on your hard drive by sending it to one of the best hard drive recovery services we reviewed.

 Hard Drive Recovery Services: How We Tested, What We Found

-Since every data recovery situation is different, it's difficult to evaluate how successful a service is at recovering data.
+Since every data recovery situation is different, it's difficult to evaluate how good a service is at recovering data.
 Some give you percentages.
 Others flat-out boast of being the greatest service ever.
-Every service claims to be capable of recovering all types of data from all types of devices.
+Every service claims to be capable of recovering all types of data on all types of devices.
 To cut through the fog of their marketing language, we tested the consistency of their customer service and confirmed their practices and procedures.

 The Evaluation Process: Finding Consistent Answers

-We also asked them to prove it – just because their website says they provide a firm estimate doesn't mean it's a guaranteed estimate.
-If they claimed to have a guarantee, a feature to their service, a security protocol and certifications, we made sure they proved it.
-If they didn't prove it, we didn't include it in our review.
-In addition, if they didn't respond to the inquiry, we treated it as a lack of proof and docked their rating accordingly.
+We also asked them to prove it – just because a service’s website says it provides a firm estimate, it doesn't mean it's a guaranteed estimate.
+If a company claimed to have a guarantee, service feature, security protocol or certifications, we made sure it showed us.
+If it didn't provide proof, we didn't include it in our review.
+In addition, if the company didn't respond to our inquiry, we treated it as a lack of proof and docked the service’s rating accordingly.

 Top Ten Reviews seeks, whenever possible, to evaluate all products and services with tests that simulate as closely as possible the experiences of a typical consumer.
-The hard drive services had no input or influence over our methodology, nor was the methodology provided to any of them in more detail than is available through reading our reviews.
+The hard drive services had no input or influence over our methodology nor was the methodology provided to any of them in more detail than is available through reading our reviews.
 Results of our evaluations were not provided to the companies in advance of publication.

-What Else is Important in Selecting a Hard Drive Recovery Service?
+What Else Is Important in Selecting a Hard Drive Recovery Service?

-Additional Recovery Features and Services
+Additional Recovery Features & Services